-Special services and programs are planned by the office of Student Leadership & Organizations as well as by the Multicultural Association of Students.
+Special services and programs are planned by the office of Student Leadership & Organizations.
 All students are encouraged to participate in diversity awareness/cultural events.

 New Student Registration

 A one-day new student registration program is provided on several dates throughout the spring and summer so that incoming new students and their families can become acquainted with the College and its many programs and services, register and validate for the fall semester, and take care of other business to ensure a smooth beginning to the academic year.
 In addition, Move In and Welcome Days in August provide fun-filled and educational activities preceding the start of the academic year to introduce new students to the CSM community and the Omaha area.
 Students have a chance to meet other new students, participate in social activities, gain insight into majors, find classrooms, and settle into residence halls.